-Although the terms 'cell phone radiation,' 'cellular phone radiation' and 'mobile phone radiation' are the terms most frequently associated with the wireless controversy being debated globally, the controversy itself is relevant for all wireless communication products, as well as wired products that require alternating current.
-See AegisGuard™ LS Radiation Shields to learn how to protect yourself from the radiation emitted by wired and wireless products, including phones, handhelds, pagers, computers, and wireless headsets.
+Although the terms 'cell phone radiation,' 'cellular phone radiation,' 'mobile phone radiation' and 'Wi-Fi' are the terms most frequently associated with the wireless controversy being debated globally, the controversy itself is relevant for all wireless communication products, all electrical and electronic wired products, and all RF airborne frequencies.
+(See AegisGuard™ L (Life) Series Radiation Shields to learn how to protect yourself from the radiation frequencies emitted by wireless (and wired) networks and products, including cell and cordless phones, smartphones, computers, and wireless headsets).

 It is easy to become confused when attempting to understand the conflicting information about the health effects attributed to wireless communication products, particularly when it relates to cell phone radiation.
 News reports describing studies funded by or under the auspices of the industry typically begin with titles such as "No Evidence Found" or "Clean Bill Of Heath."
 But upon careful examination, there is always a caveat such as "additional studies are required" or "the results are inconclusive."
 In fact, there has never been a study or report stating that wireless products are totally safe, including those funded by the industry.
 Industry funded studies always add the caveat "additional studies are required."